-Escort - A Nightrider and Escort service is available through the Parking and Transportation Services Office.
-After hours, Auraria Campus Police will provide a limited escort service for people walking on campus.
+Escort - After hours, the Auraria Campus Police will provide a limited escort service for people walking on campus.
 Students, staff, and faculty are always encouraged to walk with others when possible and to choose paths that are well illuminated.

 Security Surveys - Upon request, officers will evaluate a facility's physical security and make recommendations for improvements.